idr4n/aboutme/README.md

 ## General Description

 Front and back-end knowledge with experience in technologies such as React and NodeJS.
-Good knowledge of Object Oriented Programming (OOP) principles.
-Amicable and cooperative with a team-work spirit.
+Good understanding of Object-Oriented Programming (OOP) principles.
+Amicable and cooperative with a teamwork spirit.
 Passionate about technology and software development.

 ## Programming languages 💻